Australian Government Bureau of Meteorology

 Lindendale 7 day forecast

 Today: Partly cloudy.
-Medium chance of showers in the N, slight chance elsewhere.
-The chance of a thunderstorm, possibly severe with damaging winds and large hail.
-Light winds.
-Overnight temperatures falling to the low 20s with daytime temperatures reaching around 30.
+The chance of fog inland in the early morning.
+Slight chance of a shower.
+The chance of a thunderstorm in the afternoon, possibly severe with damaging winds inland.
+Light winds becoming SE 15 to 25 km/h in the middle of the day then becoming light in the late evening.
+Overnight temperatures falling to the low 20s with daytime temperatures reaching 35 to 41.

 (km/h)16